 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Earlville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Earlville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Earlville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Earlville does not have a public transit system used by locals to get to and from work.

 The per capita income in Earlville in 2022 was $38,892, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,568 for a family of four.
 However, Earlville contains both very wealthy and poor people as well.